 For the visiting schedule, check www.bran-castle.com

 We head back to the gorgeous Trascaului Mountains where the local nobleman family that also owned Rimetea village built a fortified residence back in the 13th century.
 Only the walls and partially the donjon tower survived the hundreds of years that passed since the last time it was used.
 Its dramatic look and mountainous backdrop make it a great destination to discover any time of the year.

 A must-see monument close to Cluj-Napoca, Banffy Castle was known in the past as the Versailles of Transylvania.
 An overstatement when it comes to size, but nonetheless a beautiful place with over 600 years of history.

 Almost destroyed during the Second World War and used as an agricultural cooperative by ignorant communist authorities, the castle is undergoing restoration and opens every year to the public for the Electric Castle Festival.

 More fortified churches exist besides those included in the UNESCO Patrimony.
 Driving from Sibiu to Sighisoara and from Sighisoara to Brasov, you’ll see many times their tall towers rising above the old village houses.
 Don’t miss the fortified churches from Alma Vii, Cincsor, Cincu, Cisnadioara, Harman, Hosman, Mosna or Copsa Mare.

 Half-way between Brasov and Sibiu, the fortress of Fagaras was built and constantly modified according to the architectural style of the time, between the 14th and the 17th centuries.
-One of the major fortifications of the region, used also briefly as a princely residence, the monument was sadly used as a political prison in the early years of the communist regime.
+One of the major fortifications of the region, also briefly as a princely residence, the monument was sadly used as a political prison in the early years of the communist regime.